tytydraco/yessleep/out/I_went_offtrail_in_Eastern_Europe_and_barely_made_it_out_alive_Something_in_the_tall_grass_almost_killed_me_in_Romania.md

 I caught myself starting to roll up my pant leg to check the wound and stopped.
 I didn't want to know.
 Whatever was happening down there, looking at it wasn't going to help anything.
 All it would do was freak me out more, maybe make me panic when I needed to stay focused.

-Four miles.
+Five miles.
 That was the only number that mattered now.

 I shouldered my pack, adjusted my grip on the hiking pole, and started moving again.
 One step at a time, like always.
 Just like every other mountain I'd ever climbed, every trail I'd ever finished.